 - Dishes should be washed immediately after use, and tables, chairs, and counters should be wiped down several times throughout the day.

 - Clothing worn by the residents should be soil-free and washed on a regular basis.

 - Outdoor areas should not have any items obstructing the residents path, and walkways must be swept.

 Texas considers any form of nursing home abuse as serious offense, and with serious offenses, comes severe consequences.
 Any form of elder abuse in the state of Texas is a felony.
 Depending upon the severity of the abuse and the circumstances, charges can range first, second, or third degree felony.
 Offenders found guilty could possibly face anywhere from 2 to 99 years in a Texas State Prison.

 Civil charges may also be filed by the victims and the victims’ families.
 If found guilty, offenders may have to pay a substantial amount in damages to the victims.
 Not only do nursing homes face paying damages, but the facilities may also be shut down permanently.

 Victims planning to file civil charges should keep in mind the statute of limitations for nursing home negligence in Texas is two years from the time the injury or negligence was found out, or at least reasonably should have been found out.

-If you feel that a loved one has had their legal rights violated, we encourage you to contact the award-winning Texas nursing home abuse law firm of McIver Brown.
-Each attorney at the McIver Brown Law Firm has extensive knowledge regarding the nursing home abuse laws in Texas, and will fight to ensure that your loved one receives proper care, and that you and your family get the justice and financial compensation that you deserve.
+If you feel that a loved one has had their legal rights violated, contact a nursing home abuse lawyer.
+A lawyer will fight to ensure that your loved one receives proper care, and that you and your family get the justice and financial compensation that you deserve.